saucelabs/saucerest-java/README.md

 [![Build Status](https://travis-ci.org/saucelabs/saucerest-java.svg?branch=master)](https://travis-ci.org/saucelabs/saucerest-java)
 ==============

-A Java client for Sauce Labs’s REST API.
+A Java client for Sauce Labs REST API.

 Using this client you can update Job info, including pass/fail status and other information supported.
 Only the Sauce Labs Virtual Device Cloud is supported.
 For Real Devices, please see [the docs](https://api.testobject.com/).